lukman155/mv_portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello_Microverse
+# Microverse Portfolio

 ![](./hello.png)

-In this project, I set up and designed a personal portfolio website from a figma templete.
+In this project, I set up, designed and deployed a personal portfolio website from a figma templete.
 The goal here is to Understand how to parse a Figma design to create a UI..
 I will use these techniques in all Microverse projects and most likely in my future job as well, so it is important to know them!